PeterGilroy/interactive-nodetool/README.md

 1. Starts a JVM using JPype
 2. Establishes a JMX connection to Cassandra
 3. Uses Cassandra's MBeans directly for operations
 4. Maintains the JVM and connection throughout the session

+## Notes

+This has currently only been test against a local install of Cassanra 5.0.4.
+This is not a wrapper for the native nodetool commands and is performing the underlying JMX calls and formatting the output in a similar way to nodetool.
+Therefore need to add each nodetool command over time.